FarronF/limerick-council-meetings/meetings/2016/03/14-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council 12th February 2016.md

 presumably would be, given the value of the scheme etc. be dealt with in the

 Commercial Court.
-That would mean that the hearing would take place, if such--- 23
+That would mean that the hearing would take place, if such
+---
+23

 Proceedings were launched, relatively quickly i.e. probably within 12 months, but the